Published 02 Jul 2025

 Early intervention

-The earlier a child develops short-sightedness the faster it is likely to progress and often results in higher levels of myopia in early adulthood.
-Children are never too young to have their first eye health check and should have their first check before starting school.
+The earlier a child develops short-sightedness the faster it’s likely to progress, which can often result in higher levels of myopia in early adulthood.
+Children are never too young to have their first eye health check, recommended to have at least one before starting school.

 Limit time spent indoors